-Additionally, when conducting review using the expedited review procedure, the PHRC Chairperson or designated alternate shall be responsible for determining whether the research is minimal risk and the applicability of the expedited review categories.
-The PHRC Chairperson or designated alternate shall have the authority to approve, require modifications in the research to secure approval, or defer action for more information; however, they may not disapprove the research.
+Additionally, when conducting review using the expedited review procedure, the PHRC Chairperson, Administrative Chairperson or designated reviewer shall be responsible for determining whether the research is minimal risk and the applicability of the expedited review categories.
+The PHRC Chairperson, Administrative Chairperson or designated reviewer shall have the authority to approve, require modifications in the research to secure approval, or defer action for more information; however, they may not disapprove the research.
 Research may be disapproved only after review by the PHRC at a convened meeting.